An Incremental Unified Framework for Small Defect Inspection: Methodology

-where $\hat{M}_{n}\in \mathbb{R}^{B \times C}$ represents the semantic information matrix of latent features in each batch.
+where $\hat{M}\in \mathbb{R}^{B \times C}$ represents the semantic information matrix of latent features in each batch.
 As is common in the field~\cite{Ding_2021_ICCV,9340601}, we hypothesize that different objects of semantic features are distributed on distinct channels, while spatial information is relatively irrelevant.
-Then, we perform SVD on the first two dimensions $B$ and $C$ of $\hat{M}_{n}$.
+Then, we perform SVD on the first two dimensions $B$ and $C$ of $\hat{M}$.
 The representation formula is as Eq.~\eqref{m2-2},

-where three matrices obtained after SVD, i.e., $U_n$, $S_n$, and $V_n^T$.
-Among them, $U \in \mathbb{R}^{B \times B}$ is an orthogonal matrix for batch eigenspace, $S_n = \mathrm{diag}(\sigma_1,\sigma_2,...,\sigma_k) \in \mathbb{R}^{B \times C}$ is a diagonal matrix of eigenvalues, and $V^T \in \mathbb{R}^{C \times C}$ is an orthogonal matrix of channel eigenspace.
+where three matrices obtained after SVD, i.e., $U$, $S$, and $V^T$.
+Among them, $U \in \mathbb{R}^{B \times B}$ is an orthogonal matrix for batch eigenspace, $S = \mathrm{diag}(\sigma_1,\sigma_2,...,\sigma_C) \in \mathbb{R}^{B \times C}$ is a diagonal matrix of eigenvalues, and $V^T \in \mathbb{R}^{C \times C}$ is an orthogonal matrix of channel eigenspace.

-$S_n$ reflects the importance of semantic information for $M_{c}$ on each channel dimension.
-Larger eigenvalues correspond to more important semantic information, while smaller eigenvalues correspond to relatively non-primary semantic information.
+$S_n$ reflects the importance of semantic information for $M$ on each channel dimension.
+Larger eigenvalues correspond to more important semantic space, while smaller eigenvalues correspond to relatively non-primary semantic space~\cite{lin2020hrank,hoefler2021sparsity,han2023svdiff}.
 Based on this fact, we can compress the features of each object by reducing the non-primary semantic information.
-Therefore, we construct the Semantic Compression Loss (SCL) as in Eq.~\eqref{m2-3},
+Therefore, we construct the Semantic Compression Loss (SCL) as in Eq.~\eqref{m2-3} and Fig.~\ref{method2},

-where $t \in [1,k]$ is a hyperparameter, which is a scale factor that reflects the degree of compression of the semantic feature space.
-To construct the total loss, we use $L = \lambda_0 L_1 + \lambda_1 L_{CE} + \lambda_2 L_{sc}$, $\lambda_0$, $\lambda_1$ and $\lambda_2$ is hyperparameter for total loss.
+where $t \in [1,C]$ is a hyperparameter, which is a scale factor that reflects the degree of compression of the semantic feature space.
+To construct the total loss, we use $L = \lambda_0 L_1 + \lambda_1 L_{CE} + \lambda_2 L_{sc}$. $\lambda_0$ is set to 1 as a standard of the base task, and $\lambda_1$ is 0.5 as the auxiliary task experience for balancing different loss values. $\lambda_2$ is within the range of $1-10$, and in practice, users can make custom adjustment of $\lambda_2$ for controlling the old objects' feature space.
 This loss continuously compacts the non-primary feature space while achieving the final optimization goal.